defcon669/N00B/another-page.md

 # Hey!
 It's page 2!

-## React app is in progress... please wait...
+# The ReactJS app is also a work in progress.
+Simply check the boxes and uncheck them, that's all you can do right now.

 [back](./)